dtscalibration/python-dts-calibration/docs/examples/notebooks/04Calculate_variance_Stokes.ipynb.rst

     Calculates the variance between the measurements and a best fit at each reference section.
-This fits a function to the nt * nx measurements with ns * nt + nx parameters.
+This fits a function to the nt * nx measurements with ns * nt + nx parameters, where nx are the total number of obervation locations along all sections.
 The temperature is constant along the reference sections, so the expression of the Stokes power can be split in a time series per reference section and a constant per observation location.